-Here’s a brief summary of some of the rule changes most important to athletes and their families.
+Here’s a brief summary of some of the rule changes most important to student-athletes and their families.

 **NCAA Division I “Power Five” universities will be required, effective August 1, 2018, to provide student-athletes with medical care for athletically-related injuries for at least two years after an athlete graduates or leaves their university.
 Each university will have the discretion to determine whether an injury is athletically-related, how it will provide the medical care, and to establish policies for implementing the medical care.

 **NCAA Division I universities that are not in the “Power Five” group will have the option to follow the same rule but will not be required to do so.

 **“Power Five” universities also voted to allow men’s ice hockey athletes who have not yet attended college to be represented by an agent if they are drafted by a professional ice hockey team.
 This rule change is effective immediately.

 Hockey athletes using an agent will be required to pay the agent the going rate for their services and to terminate the agreement with the agent prior to full-time collegiate enrollment if the athlete does not sign a contract with the professional team.
 This same rule was approved for high school baseball recruits drafted by a professional team two years ago.